TestAnything/testanything.github.io/producers.md

 **[Mocha](http://mochajs.org/)** is a [Node.js][node] and browser testing framework that has a [TAP reporter](http://mochajs.org/#tap).

+** [Node >= 18](https://nodejs.org/docs/latest-v18.x/api/test.html#test-runner) ** has an experimental built-in test runner which facilitates the creation of JavaScript tests that produce results in TAP format.

 **[node-tap](https://github.com/isaacs/node-tap)** <span
 class="badge">14</span> is a [Node.js][node] test framework and harness toolkit that produces and consumes the TAP format.